Post

 • it runs in the background, concurrently

-• ⚠️ if main function finishes before go routine, might not see output
+• ⚠️ if main function finishes before go routine, will not see output

 1